Why are autistic children sensitive to noise?

 - Heightened stress responses

-Research indicates that children with ASD often need speech to be louder and clearer relative to background noise in order to process communication effectively.
+Research indicates that autistic children often need speech to be louder and clearer relative to background noise in order to process communication effectively.
 (PubMed)

 What acoustic solutions improve autism-friendly environments?